sintaxi/node-redis-tag/README.md

 # redis-tag

-Tagging is the perfect job for redis wouldn't you agree?
+Tagging is the perfect job for Redis, wouldn't you agree?
 This library makes it easy to implement a tagging system into any node appication.
 It has only 4 public methods and sets up all the associations for you.

-## Instalation
+## Installation

-I always recomend you bundle your dependencies with your application.
+I always recommend you bundle your dependencies with your application.
 To do this, create a `package.json` file in the root of your project with the minimum information...